 Review procedures if the Credit Union utilizes R17 to return an entry that it believes to be fraudulent.
 Although this return code is not required, NACHA guidance has been updated to include this as the closest return code for potential fraud.
 The Credit Union must utilize the word “QUESTIONABLE” in the return addenda record of the return entry.

-Verify procedures have been established to allow for an extension of funds availability for credit entries that the RDFI suspects are originated under false pretenses as flagged by fraud detection processes and procedures.
+Verify procedures have been established to allow for an extension of funds availability for credit entries that the RDFI suspects were originated under False Pretenses, as determined by the Credit Union’s risk-based fraud detection processes and procedures.
+[The fraud monitoring changes may become effective on 3/20/2026, or 6/19/2026, depending on the credit union's ACH volume (annual ACH origination volume of 6 million or 10 million in ACH receipt volume in 2023 will require a March 20, 2026, effective date).]

 Review internal procedures and member agreements to ensure compliance with UCC Article 4A with respect to ACH transactions.